Governor General’s Literary Awards

 - Texts may have been previously published in magazines.

 - Adaptations may be eligible.
-An eligible adaptation is the new form of a literary work, an interpretation of an existing text that has been significantly modified and transformed into an original new work.
+An eligible adaptation is the new form of a literary work that is an interpretation of an existing text that has been significantly modified and transformed into an original new work.

-- Each book may be submitted to only one category.
+- Each book may be submitted to only 1 category.

-- Books written and published in both French and English may be submitted to only one of the 2 language categories.
+- Books written and published in both French and English may be submitted to only 1 of the 2 language categories.

 - Books in translation are only eligible in the Translation category.

-For each category, there is one English-language competition and one French-language competition.
+For each category, there is 1 English-language competition and 1 French-language competition.

 - The Young People’s Literature – Text category is for books for children or young adults with few or no illustrations.

-- This category includes books in the genres of fiction, literary non-fiction and poetry.
+- This category includes books in the genres of fiction, non-fiction and poetry.

 - Illustrations should occupy less than 30% of the book’s space.

 - The Young People’s Literature – Illustrated Books category is for illustrated books for children or young adults.

 - This category includes picture books, graphic novels and illustrated works of fiction, non-fiction and poetry.